-Internal Suspension Recorded on CPOMS - Letter to parents.
-The Head Teacher or Deputy Head Teacher may use internal suspension for serious incidents.
-Internal suspension can last for one session including break, a whole morning session including break, whole morning session including break and lunchtime or whole day sessions, depending on the severity of the behaviour.
-There are two levels of Internal Suspension:

-1. Informal- this may be a sanction to miss a part or a full break-time on one or several breaks for a breach of the school behaviour policy expectations.
+implementati on of these satisfies and consequences: Internal The Head Teacher or Deputy Head Teacher may use internal suspension for serious incidents.
+Internal suspension can last for Suspension one session including break, a whole morning session including break, whole morning session including break and lunchtime or Recorded on whole day sessions, depending on the severity of the behaviour.
+There are two levels of Internal Suspension: Arbor - Letter 1.
+Informal- this may be a sanction to miss a part or a full break-time on one or several breaks for a breach of the school to parents. behaviour policy expectations.
 2. Formal Internal Suspension- In this case this will be classed and logged as an internal suspension and a letter will be drafted to parents to notify them that a child has been internally suspended for part of or a whole session or number of sessions.
-During an internal suspension:

-If one off then note, if repetitive then use toolkit to develop a behaviour plan:

-- Work is set by the class teacher. - Child has no contact with own class or classmates. - There is no access to playground, extra-curricular or enrichment activity. - Parents/ carers informed.

-Alternative arrangements for consequences can be considered on a case-by-case basis for any pupil where the school believes an alternative arrangement would be more effective for that particular pupil, based on their knowledge of that pupil's personal circumstances.
+If one off During an internal suspension: then note, if Work is set by the class teacher. repetitive Child has no contact with own class or classmates. then use There is no access to playground, extra-curricular or enrichment activity. toolkit to Parents/ carers informed. develop a Alternative arrangements for consequences can be considered on a case-by-case basis for any pupil where the school believes behaviour an alternative arrangement would be more effective for that particular pupil, based on their knowledge of that pupil's personal plan: circumstances.
 The school will have regard to the impact on consistency and perceived fairness overall when considering alternative arrangements.
 In considering whether a consequence is reasonable in all circumstances, the school will consider whether it is proportionate in the circumstances of the case.

-It will also consider any special circumstances relevant to its imposition including:

-- the pupil's age - any special educational needs or disability they may have; and any other relevant and/ or mitigating factors.
+It will also consider any special circumstances relevant to its imposition including: the pupil's age; • any special educational needs or disability they may have; and any other relevant and/ or mitigating factors.

+9. Suspension and Permanent Exclusion from School

+9.1 Only the Principal/Headteacher has the power to impose a suspension or permanent exclusion from school.
+An 'Acting Head' who has been formally appointed to this position while the Principal/Headteacher is on extended leave, or the post is vacant, will also have this power.

+9.2 Suspension and permanent exclusion from school can take the form of:

+• Suspension for a fixed term (including lunch time suspensions, which each count as half a day); or permanent exclusion.

+9.3 Permanent exclusion from school will only be imposed for:

+• a serious breach or breaches and / or persistent breaches of this policy; and

+• where allowing the pupil to remain in school would seriously harm the education and / or welfare of the pupil and / or others (such as staff or pupils) in the school.

+9.4 The principles, guidance and procedure set out in the Exclusion Guidance will be followed at all times.
+This includes the statutory procedure for notifying parents, challenging the decision, and holding meetings / hearings, including the deadlines for these.

+9.5 The Principal/Headteacher may cancel (i.e. withdraw) any suspension or permanent exclusion which has not yet been formally reviewed by the LGB at a meeting, including where additional information has bene received from the parents, Virtual School Head, Social Worker or other health or educational professional after the original decision was made.